-Remedy: Remove all AC power from the inverter's AC input to automatically restart this fault; ensure only 120VAC power is connected to the inverter's AC input.
+Remedy: Remove all AC power from the inverter's AC input for at least 15 minutes to automatically restart this fault; ensure only 120VAC power is connected to each of the inverter's AC inputs.

 Dead Battery Charge appears on the LCD and the FAULT (red) LED is on.
 The PWR (green), CHG (green) and INV (green) LED's are off.